 Orphan Outreach responds to the needs of orphaned and vulnerable children in Guatemala in 5 ways:

-We provide safe, nurturing support for young adults as they leave traditional residential care and navigate the transition to independent living.
+We provide safe, nurturing support for young adults as they leave orphanages and navigate the transition to independent living.

 We provide restoration and security to children whose lives have been ravaged by neglect, abuse, and exploitation.